How to Demonstrate Respect in the Workplace

 Use these tips to create a respectful workplace that enables employees

 Ask anyone in your workplace what treatment they most want from their bosses and coworkers at work.
-They will likely top their list with the desire for their employer and coworkers to treat them as if with dignity and with respect.
+They will likely top their list with the desire for their employer and coworkers to treat them as if they deserve to be treated with dignity and with respect.

 Respect is when you feel admiration and deep regard for an individual.
 You believe that the person is worthy of your regard and admiration because of the good qualities and capabilities that they bring to your workplace.

 After feeling the respect and regard, you demonstrate them by acting in ways that show you are aware of your colleagues as people who deserve respect.
 As such, you recognize that they have rights, opinions, wishes, experience, and competence.
 They have the right for you to regard them through this referential lens.

 Popular songs sing about the need for respect.
 It is that universal of a need among humans.

 Find out what it means to me.”

 Everybody needs a little respect.
 You know when you have respect.
 You know when you don’t.
 You can't tough respect but you can feel it emanating from your coworkers and bosses—and you can feel it when it does not.

 How Employees Judge Whether They Are Respected

 You can hear respect in a person's tone of voice, in their nonverbal communication, and in the words, they use to address you.
 You can see respect in how your coworker or boss deeply listens to you and asks questions to make sure they understand your point of view.

 You judge respect by the way in which your organization, your bosses, and your coworkers treat you.
 You see it in how your organization establishes new rules and policies, how they introduce the new procedures to employees, and in how they compensate, recognize and reward you.